QtLab/ModernChrome/README.md

 ## Setting up the project

-1. Since there is no *ModernChrome* NuGet package yet, you have to download the project from the repository and add it to your solution as well as a reference to it.
+1. Download the source from the repository or download the [NuGet package](https://www.nuget.org/packages/ModernChrome/) via the package manager.
 2. In your `App.xaml` of your main application you have to add one of the available theme `ResourceDictionaries` with the following snippet while picking one of the available themes (IntelliSense will provide support for selecting a theme and you can either select `LightBlue.xaml`, `DarkBlue.xaml`, `Light.xaml`, `Dark.xaml` or `Blend.xaml`):
 ```xaml
 <ResourceDictionary>